johnwargo/johnwargo-static-11ty/src/posts/2023/eleventy-paginated-category-pages.md

 To solve this problem, I created the *Eleventy Category Pages* preprocessor module (find it on [GitHub](https://github.com/johnwargo/eleventy-category-pages){target="_blank"} and [npm](https://www.npmjs.com/package/eleventy-category-pages){target="_blank"}).
 You can see it in use in this site at [Categories](/categories){target="_blank"}.

+**Note:** After posting this article, I finished reading [Eleventy by Example](https://www.packtpub.com/product/eleventy-by-example/9781804610497){target="_blank"} and I now see how I can make this an Eleventy plugin instead of a stand-alone utility.
+I'll start work on converting this to a plugin; stay tuned.

-This module essentially does two things:
+The module essentially does two things:

 1. Generates a global data file containing metadata about all the categories used in the site.
 You'll use the file to generate links to all the category pages in your site.
 2. Generates a separate page for each category used in the site with pagination for the posts in the category.
 These pages display all of the posts for the particular category.